Mark Pulliam: Lawyer, Writer, and Activist

 01:16.91 – Brian David Crane

-What?
-Okay thank you?
-Yeah excellent I thought there was an ah ah blurb there with the audio. , yeah, so did you want to just briefly describe how you wound up in East Tennessee, you and your wife, what’s but what?
-How did you get there?
+Yeah excellent I thought there was an ah ah blurb there with the audio.
+Yeah, so did you want to just briefly describe how you wound up in East Tennessee, you and your wife, how did you get there?

 01:33.68 – Mark Pulliam